What is Luxury Vinyl Plank Flooring? What are the pros and cons of Luxury Vinyl Flooring (LVP & LVT)?

-- Appearance – Luxury vinyl looks great, especially engineered vinyl plank.
-Many people mistake it for hardwood.
+- Appearance– Luxury vinyl looks great, specially engineered vinyl plank.
+Many people mistake it for hardwood

-- Provides more insulation and sound proofing than glue down laminates and vinyls.
+- Provides more insulation and soundproofing than glue down laminates and vinyl

 What are the downsides to Engineered Vinyl Planks?

 - It can scratch, especially with heavy objects such as appliances.
-It’s more scratch resistant than hardwood and bit less resistant than laminate.
-You can replace individual pieces if they get scratched, so its handy to have an extra box or two for repairs.
+It’s more scratch-resistant than hardwood and a bit less resistant than laminate.
+You can replace individual pieces if they get scratched, so it’s handy to have an extra box or two for repairs

-- When your floors are flat and level, you can use whichever type of vinyl (or other flooring you want).
+- When your floors are flat and level, you can use whichever type of vinyl (or another flooring you want).
 In these circumstances, most customers prefer an engineered vinyl plank as it looks and feels nicer.
-It often costs a bit less, too.
+It often costs a bit less, too

 Luxury vinyl tends to hold up much better than laminate and engineered hardwood and they can be installed on top of virtually any type of surface.